abetusk/dev/projects/laser-spike/laser-spike.md

 | ![LD housing 4](img/ld-housing-4.jpg) | ![LD housing 5](img/ld-housing-5.jpg) |
 | ![LD housing 6](img/ld-housing-6.jpg) | ![LD housing 7](img/ld-housing-7.jpg) |

-After the laser diodes have been cabled and the laser diode housings have all been cut, it's time to assemble the laser diode in it's housing.
+After the laser diodes have been cabled and the laser diode housings have all been laser cut, it's time to assemble the laser diode in it's housing.
 This won't be the complete housing as there's a final backing piece that won't be put on until the laser diode is attached to the jacket but most of the laser diode assembly